thomasvm/unfold/readme.md

   Applying .config file [transformations](http://msdn.microsoft.com/en-us/library/dd465326.aspx) from a command-line is overly complex, this helper functions simply needs 3 parameters: the input config, the transform config file and the output path.There's also a -local switch, that allows you to run the transformation locally (in the context where you are executing unfold) or on the deployment target.
 Executing transformations has never been easier.

 ## Customizing
-* Every default task is fully overrideable by defining a task that have the same name prefixed with `custom`
+* Every default task is fully overrideable by defining a task that have the same name prefixed with `custom`.
+For example, if you need to override the default build, simple create a task called `custombuild` and we'll use that instead of the standard implementation.
 * You can _extend_ any task by executing additional tasks before or after them.
 To do so, you simply need to create a custom task and then use the `Set-AfterTask` or `Set-BeforeTask` functions to make sure they are executed before or after the mentioned task

 ```posh